Cristiaangz/Automatic-Testing-of-RESTful-API/README.md

-# Automatic-Testing-of-RESTful-API
+# Automatic Testing of RESTful API
+## Description
-Python Script using PyTest meant to perform automated testing of endpoint verification for RESTful API.
+This repository contains Python scripts performing automated endpoint verification for RESTful API using pytest.